 The use of anticoagulant rodenticide poison to control rodents in your yard, neighborhood and community can result in exposing your pets and local wildlife to this deadly poison.
-Regardless of who distributes the poison; homeowners, professional pest control companies or your HOA, your pets and local wildlife are at risk of exposure.
+Regardless of who distributes the poison -- homeowners, professionals, or your HOA -- your pets and local wildlife are at risk of exposure.

 Death from anticoagulant rodenticide poisoning takes longer than you might think.
 Rodents that consume anticoagulant poisons do not die immediately.
 The poison is designed to block the vitamin K cycle which is important in clotting the body’s blood, often resulting in a slow death.
 It can take up to 10 days for the rodent to die by internal bleeding, if it is not eaten by another animal first.
 Rodents filled with toxic anticoagulant rodenticide poisons continue to move around in the environment and as they start to feel the effects of the poison they begin to move slower and become easy targets for your cat, dog and our native predators such as bobcats, hawks, owls, coyotes etc. Research has shown that anticoagulant poison moves up the food chain and eating a poisoned animal can lead to secondary poisoning of dogs, cats and many wild animals.